theworkingcentre/win7-avoid-viruses/20-downloads.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 One of the best resources for installing clean software is Ninite.
-Previously we discussed re-running Ninite installers to keep your
+In the section :ref:`10-updates-ninite` we discussed re-running Ninite installers to keep your
 existing software up to date, but you can also use Ninite to install new
 software.
 Ninite does not include every piece of software you might ever
 want to download, but it does include a selection of the most popular